keboola/developers-docs/overview/encryption.md

 * TOC
 {:toc}

-Many of the [KBC components](/overview/) use the Encryption API, which encrypts sensitive values intended for secure storage.
+Many [KBC components](/overview/) use the Encryption API to encrypt sensitive values intended for secure storage.
 These values are then decrypted within the component itself.
 This process ensures that the encrypted values are only accessible inside the components and not by API users.
-Additionally, there is no decryption API available, meaning end-users cannot decrypt these values.
+Additionally, no decryption API is available, meaning end-users cannot decrypt these values.

 Decryption occurs solely during the serialization of configuration to the Docker container's